12th October, 2021

-Questions Asked Frequently about Grammar School Tuition (with frank answers too!)
+Questions Asked Frequently about face-to-face Grammar School Tuition in small groups of five or fewer (with frank answers too!)

-PLEASE READ THE WHOLE OF THIS PAGE CAREFULLY, THEN CONTACT ME ABOUT 11+ TUITION BY SENDING ME A SECURE MESSAGE FROM THIS WEBSITE.
+PLEASE READ THE WHOLE OF THIS PAGE CAREFULLY, THEN CONTACT ME ABOUT 11+ TUITION BY SENDING ME A SECURE MESSAGE FROM THE FORM AT THE FOOT OF THE <GRAMMAR SCHOOLS> PAGE.
 (Please do not call me at this stage.)

 Q: Why can I find no telephone number for you on this website?

-A: I work at home and my husband and I do not have enough hours in the day to deal with the high volume of calls from families requesting tuition places for which I have no vacancies.
+A: I work at home teaching individual students and very limited grammar and independent school groups of five students or fewer.
+Groups fill up quickly.
+My husband and I do not have enough hours in the day to deal with the high volume of calls from families requesting tuition places which are taken up, and consequently for which I have no vacancies.

 11+ PLACES AVAILABLE IN THIS AND FUTURE TERMS

-Q: Has the announcement of the King Edward's Foundation Admissions Policy for 2020 affected which students you will take on in September 2020?
+Q: Has the announcement of the King Edward's Foundation Admissions Policy affected which students you will take on after September 2021?

 Q: When and how should I contact you about an assessment for my child for the 11+?